 While the potential of Mexico’s tourism sector is amazing, challenges remain to ensure that the country fully exploits this potential, especially in terms of infrastructure, such as the completion of a new airport in Mexico City, which will serve precisely to expand new routes and attract tourists for many nontraditional markets.

-among the top destinations chosen by American investors in the Latin world, revealed a survey conducted by the consulting firm AT Kearney.
+Meanwhile, Mexico went from sixth to fifth place among the top destinations chosen by American investors in the Latin world, revealed a survey conducted by the consulting firm AT Kearney.

 In 2015, America contributed 63% of the $28 billion dollars of Foreign Direct Investment (FDI) captured by the Mexican economy.